iKarmaaa123/terraform-mongodb-devops-project/README.md

   }
 }
 ```
+<h4> required_version </h4>

-required_version: Specifies the minimum required version of Terraform to use this configuration.
+- Specifies the minimum required version of Terraform to use this configuration.
 In this case, the configuration requires Terraform version 1.0 or higher.

-AWS Provider:
+<h4> AWS Provider </h4>
 ```hcl
 aws = {
   source  = "hashicorp/aws"
   version = "~> 5.0"
 }
 ```
-The AWS provider is used to interact with the AWS services.
+- The AWS provider is used to interact with the AWS services.
 In this configuration, it is necessary for provisioning and managing AWS infrastructure that supports the MongoDB Atlas cluster.

-MongoDB Atlas Provider:
+<h4> MongoDB Atlas Provider </h4>
 ```hcl
 mongodbatlas = {
   source  = "mongodb/mongodbatlas"
   version = "~> 1.15.0"
 }
 ```
-The MongoDB Atlas provider allows Terraform to manage MongoDB Atlas resources such as projects, clusters, and database users.
+- The MongoDB Atlas provider allows Terraform to manage MongoDB Atlas resources such as projects, clusters, and database users.
 This provider is critical for setting up and configuring the MongoDB Atlas environment.

-Random Provider:
+<h4> Random Provider </h4>
 ```hcl
 random = {
   source  = "hashicorp/random"
   version = "~> 3.6.0"
 }
 ```
-The Random provider is used to generate random values, such as passwords.
+- The Random provider is used to generate random values, such as passwords.
 In this configuration, it is used to create secure random passwords for the MongoDB Atlas database users.

 <h2> Benefits of Using MongoDB Atlas for Your Database </h2>
 Before moving onto the 'VPC' module segment, it is important that we explore the benefits of using a mongodb atlas cluster for your database - particularly, some of the security and scalability benefits that it brings as well.